sid88in/serverless-appsync-plugin/README.md

       loggingRoleArn: { Fn::GetAtt: [AppSyncLoggingServiceRole, Arn] } # Where AppSyncLoggingServiceRole is a role with CloudWatch Logs write access
       level: ERROR # Logging Level: NONE | ERROR | ALL
       excludeVerboseContent: false
-    defaultTemplates: # default templates.
+    defaultMappingTemplates: # default templates.
 Useful for Lambda templates that are often repetitive.
 Will be used if the template is not specified in a resolver
       request: my.request.template.tpl # or, e.g: false for Direct lambdas
       respone: my.response.template.tpl # or e.g.: false for Direct lambdas
     mappingTemplatesLocation: # defaults to mapping-templates